sequlo/cardano-stake-pool-playbook/README.md

 Edit `hosts.yml`, which by default defines a Cardano stake pool with one relay node, which also caries the role of monitoring server, one core (block producing) node and the SPO's host, in this example `localhost`.
 It is also possible to define multiple relays and/or designate a seperate host for monitoring.
 It might be a good idea to have multiple inventory files, each one targeting a different network e.g. `mainnet-hosts.yml`, `testnet-hosts.yml`, etc.

 ## How to Run
-With an inventory file called `hosts.yml` playbooks can be run in tandem by issueing the `pool.yml` playbook like so:
+With an inventory file called `hosts.yml` playbooks can be run like so:

 ```bash
 $ ansible-playbook -i hosts.yml pool.yml